Ginkaku-ji (Silver Pavilion) in Kyoto

 History

-Ginkaku-ji or its officially name Jisho-ji (Temple of Shining Mercy) was built in 1460 as the retirement villa for shogun and art lover Ashikaga Yoshimasa (1436 - 1490).
+Ginkaku-ji or its official name Jisho-ji (Temple of Shining Mercy) was built in 1460 as the retirement villa for shogun and art lover Ashikaga Yoshimasa (1436 - 1490).
 In 1482 he added the Silver Pavilion to the property.
 The model or blueprint for his villa was Kinkaku-ji or "Temple of the Golden Pavilion" constructed by his grandfather Ashikaga Yoshimitsu (1358 - 1408).
 Ashikaga Yoshimasa became a Zen Buddhist monk in 1485.
-After his death the villa was turned into a temple and belongs now to the Buddhist Shokoku School of the Rinzai Zen sect.
+After his death, the villa was turned into a temple and belongs now to the Buddhist Shokoku School of the Rinzai Zen sect.
 It is a UNESCO World Heritage Site since 1994.
-The last extensive restoration of the temple started in 2008 and were completed in 2010.
+The last extensive restoration of the temple started in 2008 and was completed in 2010.

 Location